SpaceTesla/buttr/src/data/buttr-data.md

 ### What makes BUTTR sustainable?

-We recycle cigarette butts - the world's most littered single-use plastic - and transform them into useful products, preventing microplastics from entering water systems.
+We recycle single-use waste materials - some of the world's most littered items - and transform them into useful products, preventing microplastics from entering water systems.

 ### Where is BUTTR made?